Yang Hui

 Yang Hui (楊輝 (杨辉, Yáng Huī), ca. 1238–1298), courtesy name Qianguang (謙光), was a Chinese mathematician and writer during the Song dynasty.
-Originally, from Qiantang (modern Hangzhou, Zhejiang), Yang worked on magic squares, magic circles and the binomial theorem, and is best known for his contribution of presenting Yang Hui's Triangle.
-This triangle was the same as Pascal's Triangle, discovered by Yang's predecessor Jia Xian.
-Yang was also a contemporary to the other famous mathematician Qin Jiushao.
+Originally, from Qiantang (modern Hangzhou, Zhejiang), Yang worked on magic squares, magic circles and the binomial theorem, and is best known for his contribution of presenting Yang Hui's triangle.
+This triangle was the same as Pascal's triangle, discovered by Yang's predecessor Jia Xian.
+Yang was also a contemporary of Qin Jiushao, another well-known Chinese mathematician.